d-bl/MAE-gf/docs/snow-stitches/index.md

 Many recipes above use at least one step of the _threads as pairs_ page.
 So here are some hints on using the page.
+The screenshots are generated with the initial values for the form for six pairs with diamond arrangement.
-The example is geared to the two-step method for a varying number of blobs for siz pairs.
+The example is geared to the two-step method for a varying number of blobs for six pairs.

 ![](blobs-drostes.png)